Battle of Fort Stevens: Defense of Washington

 An 1864 sketch made by E. F. Mullens shortly after the Battle of Fort Stevens, showing the skirmish line and noting a house burned to keep it from being used by Confederate snipers.

 Washington prepared for the Confederate assault amid one of the worst hot spells in its history.
 It lasted 47 days without rain, with temperatures exceeding 90 °F. The U.S. Congress and prominent residents left town to escape the heat as much as the impending Confederate advance.
 However, President Lincoln remained near the city, staying with his family at the Soldier's Home in present-day Northwest Washington, although a steamer waited on the Potomac to evacuate them if the situation became dire.
 Meanwhile, refugees from surrounding counties began to enter the relative safety of the city.

 Overall command for defense of the District was given to Major General Christopher C. Augur as commander of the XXII Corps.
 Major Generals Quincy Gillmore and Alexander McCook commanded the Northeast sector and the reserve post at Blagden Farm, respectively.
 Augur commanded 31,000 troops and 1,000 artillery pieces in 160 fortifications, batteries, and trenches.
 Eighty-seven fortifications were north of the Potomac (facing Early's approach) with 484 heavy guns and 13,986 men.
 Land was cleared surrounding the city to create open fields of fire.
 Six companies of the 8th Illinois Cavalry were stationed in front of the northern defenses.

 Despite the impressive array, Washington's defenses were unformidable.
 General John G. Barnard, Grant's engineering officer, noted that many of the troops were not actually fit for duty because they were new recruits, untried reserves, recovering from wounds, or worn-out veterans.
-Bernard estimated that instead of 31,000, the actual number of usable troops was around 9,600.
+Barnard estimated that instead of 31,000, the actual number of usable troops was around 9,600.
 The capital was more vulnerable to Confederate attack than it seemed since with around 10,000 troops, the Confederate army matched the effective Union troop strength.